Idi Amin: Seizure of power

-Eventually a rift developed between Amin and Obote, exacerbated by the support Amin had built within the Uganda Army by recruiting from the West Nile region, his involvement in operations to support the rebellion in southern Sudan and an attempt on Obote's life in 1969.
+Eventually a rift developed between Amin and Obote, exacerbated by the support Amin had built within the Uganda Army by recruiting from the West Nile region (his region of origin), his involvement in operations to support the rebellion in southern Sudan and an attempt on Obote's life in 1969.
 In October 1970, Obote took control of the armed forces, reducing Amin from his months-old post of commander of all the armed forces to that of the commander of the Uganda Army.

-Having learned that Obote was planning to arrest him for misappropriating army funds, Amin seized power in a military coup on 25 January 1971, while Obote was attending a Commonwealth summit meeting in Singapore.
+Having learned that Obote was planning to arrest him for misappropriating army funds, Amin seized power in a military coup with the assistance of Israeli government agents on 25 January 1971, while Obote was attending that year's Commonwealth summit meeting in Singapore.
 Troops loyal to Amin sealed off Entebbe International Airport and took Kampala.
 Soldiers surrounded Obote's residence and blocked major roads.
 A broadcast on Radio Uganda accused Obote's government of corruption and preferential treatment of the Lango region.
 Cheering crowds were reported in the streets of Kampala after the radio broadcast.
-Amin, who presented himself a soldier, not a politician, declared that the military government would remain only as a caretaker regime until new elections, which would be held when the situation was normalised.
+Amin, who presented himself a soldier, not a politician, declared that the military government would remain only as a caretaker regime until new elections, which would be held when the situation was normalized.
 He promised to release all political prisoners.

-Amin held a state funeral in April 1971 for Edward Mutesa, former king (kabaka) of Buganda and president who had died in exile; freed many political prisoners; and reiterated his promise to hold free and fair elections to return the country to democratic rule in the shortest period possible.
+Amin held a state funeral in April 1971 for Edward Mutesa, former king (kabaka) of Buganda and president, who had died in exile.

 Presidency

 Establishment of military rule

 On 2 February 1971, one week after the coup, Amin declared himself President of Uganda, Commander-in-Chief of the Armed Forces, Uganda Army Chief of Staff, and Chief of Air Staff.
-He suspended certain provisions of the Ugandan constitution, and soon instituted an Advisory Defence Council composed of military officers with himself as the chairman.
-Amin placed military tribunals above the system of civil law, appointed soldiers to top government posts and government-owned corporations, and informed the newly inducted civilian cabinet ministers that they would be subject to military courtesy.
+He suspended certain provisions of the Ugandan constitution, and soon instituted an Advisory Defense Council composed of military officers with himself as the chairman.
+Amin placed military tribunals above the system of civil law, appointed soldiers to top posts in government and government-owned corporations, and informed the newly inducted civilian cabinet ministers that they would be subject to military courtesy.
 Amin ruled by decree; over the course of his rule he issued approximately 30 decrees.

 Amin renamed the presidential lodge in Kampala from Government House to "The Command Post".
 He disbanded the General Service Unit (GSU), an intelligence agency created by the previous government, and replaced it with the State Research Bureau (SRB).
 SRB headquarters at the Kampala suburb of Nakasero became the scene of torture and capital punishment over the next few years.
 Other agencies used to persecute dissenters included the military police and the Public Safety Unit (PSU).

 Obote took refuge in Tanzania, having been offered sanctuary there by the Tanzanian President Julius Nyerere.
 Obote was soon joined by 20,000 Ugandan refugees fleeing Amin.
 The exiles attempted but failed to regain Uganda in 1972, through a poorly organised coup attempt.